 First have a policy for yourself first, then for others:

 Zyma webhosting company tried to get in touch with me for months to run a free give-away at ShoutMeLoud.
 There is nothing wrong with it, as it will help me to drive more traffic, more social media engagement (See: Benefits of blog contest), but what doesn’t seems right to me is; promoting a hosting company without actually using it or without any previous record.
-Thanks to this review from socialvani, that authenticated my suspicion of such free giveaways.

 This is just one of the many cases, and to avoid any such pit-falls, you need to have policies and guidelines for yourself.
 If you manage a blogging diary for yourself, right a rule-set for your-self.
 It’s a good idea to have to to-do list for your blog, at the same time maintain a list of things which you will never do on your blog.
 Ex: